franzmathauser/JavaEE-App/README.md

 MySQL
 -----
-Mysql-Conector is placed into GLASSFISH_HOME/lib folder.
+Mysql-Conector is placed into `GLASSFISH_HOME/lib` folder.

 The JDBC-Ressource is deployed via:

     WEBContent/WEB-INF/sun-resources.xml

-Change connection setting if needed.
+Change connection settings if needed.